TeamSkorpz/1/_posts/2022-02-10-FileSynced.markdown

 ### You can download the FileSynced APK from the links below.
 There will be different methods of downloading the FileSynced APK.
+So make sure you follow the correct steps!

 #### How To Install FileSynced On Android TV Box?
 ##### [PlayStore Methord]